Environmental distribution

 Bioaccumulation

-Effects of biological concentration, accumulation and magnification of munition compounds along the marine food chain appearing relevant.
+Effects of biological concentration, accumulation and magnification of munition compounds along the marine food chain appear relevant.

 White phosphorous